 - Do not transport your notebook while it is turned on. - Do not check your notebook as baggage.
-Carry it with you. - When traveling with the hard drive removed, wrap the drive in a non-conducting materials (cloth or paper).
+Carry it with you. - Always bring your backup disk and Drivers and Applications CD that came with your notebook when you travel.
+If you experience system software problems while traveling, you may need it to correct any problems. - Never put your notebook through a metal detector.
+Have your notebook hand-inspected by security personnel.
+You can however, put your notebook through a properly tuned X-ray machine.
+To avoid problems, place your notebook close to the entrance of the machine and remove it as soon as possible or have your notebook hand-inspected by security personnel.
+Security officials may require you to turn your notebook On.
+Make sure you have a charged battery on hand. - When traveling with the hard drive removed, wrap the drive in a non-conducting materials (cloth or paper).
 If you have the drive checked by hand, be ready to install the drive if needed.
 Never put your hard drive through a metal detector.
 Have your hard drive hand-inspected by security personnel.
-You can however, put your hard drive through a properly tuned X-ray machine. - Take the necessary plug adapters if you're traveling overseas.
-Check the following diagram to determine which adapter you'll need or ask your travel agent.
+You can however, put your hard drive through a properly tuned X-ray machine. - no objects in the case pressing on the lid. - Never position your notebook such that the DVD/CD-RW drive is supporting the weight of the notebook. - Take the necessary plug adapters if you're traveling overseas.
+Check the following diagram to determine which plug adapter you'll need or ask your travel agent.